alwint3r/alwint3r/README.md

 ## About Me

 * A Software Engineer based in Bandung, West Java, Indonesia
-* Currently working as IoT Software Lead at DycodeX
 * I teach basic programming for IoT application
 * I play bass guitar on my free time